woollybears/htc-cs-102/Week08/IndividualInstructions.md

 For our purposes, the important part is how we define the line segments, and the points between them.
 For the `Diamond` class, we start in the top middle (50, 0), then move to the middle right (100, 50), then move to the bottom middle (50, 100), then move to the middle left (0, 50), and then finally, move back to the top middle (50, 0).
 These four line segments create our Diamond shape!

+### Drawing it out
+At this point, it may be helpful to draw the plane on which the `Diamond` lies.
+This should make it easier to see where the different points are, and help connect the dots for the shape.

 ## Adding Diamonds to the Canvas
 Now that we have our `Diamond` class defined, we can create diamonds and display them.
 You can treat them just like the `Rectangle` class, other than setting their `Width` and `Height`. **Make a couple of diamonds with a couple of different colors and positions.**